open-sauced/intro/10-glossary.md

 ## Docs

-This is an abbreviation for the word documentation, a piece of text that provides information on how to contribute to OSS projects and expectations for contributors.
+This is an abbreviation for the word documentation.
+Its primarily use is to explain how to implement and use the product.
+Documentation also provides people information on how to contribute to OSS projects and expectations for contributors.
 Markdown, a text-based coding language is often used to create these forms of content.
 Want to see one in action?
 Check out the [Style Guide in our Pizza Verse repo](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md)!

 ## Bug